ibm-cloud-docs/Cloudant/security/access-iam.md

 {: #api-key-notes-ai}

 In this document, wherever API keys are mentioned it refers to IAM API keys.
-{{site.data.keyword.cloudant_short_notm}} Legacy also has a concept of API keys, and any discussion about {{site.data.keyword.cloudant_short_notm}} Legacy credentials or username and password combinations also includes {{site.data.keyword.cloudant_short_notm}} API keys.
+{{site.data.keyword.cloudant_short_notm}} legacy access controls also have a concept of API keys, and any discussion about {{site.data.keyword.cloudant_short_notm}} legacy credentials or username and password combinations also includes {{site.data.keyword.cloudant_short_notm}} API keys.

 ## Enabling IAM with {{site.data.keyword.cloudant_short_notm}}
 {: #enabling-iam-with-ibm-cloudant-ai}

 All {{site.data.keyword.cloudant_short_notm}} service instances provisioned July 2018 or later are provisioned in Resource Groups and are enabled with {{site.data.keyword.cloud_notm}} IAM.
-Optionally, you can choose to also enable the {{site.data.keyword.cloudant_short_notm}} Legacy authentication mechanism.
-When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the {{site.data.keyword.cloud_notm}} catalog, choose from the following available authentication methods.
+Optionally, you can choose to also enable the {{site.data.keyword.cloudant_short_notm}} legacy authentication mechanism.
+When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the {{site.data.keyword.cloud_notm}} catalog, select one of the following authentication methods.

-1. **Use both legacy credentials and IAM**: This mode means that both IAM and legacy credentials can be used to access the account.
+1. **Use both Legacy credentials and IAM**: This mode means that both IAM and legacy credentials can be used to access the account.
 In particular, both IAM and legacy sets of credentials are provided to all applications bound to the account and service credentials generated.
 2. **Use only IAM**: This mode means that only IAM credentials are provided by using Service binding and credential generation.